Aircraft Apprentice Scheme: Training

 Entrance to the scheme involved a highly competitive exam, intelligence and aptitude tests, and medical examinations.
 Admittance was limited exclusively to males between the ages of 15 and 17½ and the Royal Air Force assumed legal guardianship of the boys in loco parentis.

 Initially, training was a three-year course, although this was changed briefly to two years for some apprentice entries during the Second World War.
 Training took place over five and a half days a week, and consisted of both academic and practical training.
 In addition, basic military training was given.
 Originally, applicants were required to be British subjects and of "pure European descent" (and were required to prove this if there was any doubt).
 Apprentices were later accepted from both Commonwealth and other countries.

 106 Entry, which passed out in December 1966, was the last of the Aircraft Apprentice entries.
 A three-year Technician Apprentice scheme, a two-year Craft Apprentice scheme, and a one-year Administrative Apprentice scheme were initiated in September 1964, with 107 Entry being the first Technician Apprentice entry, 201 Entry being the first of the Craft Apprentice entries, and 301 Entry being the first of the Administrative Apprentice entries.
 A one-year scheme for mechanic apprentices was also subsequently introduced (the 400 series entry apprentices).

 Alumni

-It is estimated that as many as forty percent of the "Trenchard Brats" or the "Poacher's Brats" (as the Cranwell Apprentices were called because of their Lincolnshire connection), achieved commissioned rank, and a considerable number achieved Air rank.
+It is estimated that as many as forty per cent of the "Trenchard Brats" or the "Poacher's Brats" (as the Cranwell Apprentices were called because of their Lincolnshire connection), achieved commissioned rank, and a considerable number achieved Air rank.